 On occasion, the University may cancel classes due to inclement weather.
 If the university is closed on a day that a graded assignment is scheduled to be due or an exam is scheduled to be given, the graded assignment or exam will be rescheduled for the next class day that the University is open.
+If the University opens late and the opening time is after the start time of our class (10:00am), we will not hold class that day.
 Please note that the course schedule, including reading assignments, may need to be adjusted as a result of inclement weather-related class cancellations.
 I will keep you updated via ELMS of any such changes.